google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 ### Consider lazy loading

-Lazy loading can significantly speed up loading on long pages that include many images below the fold by loading them either as needed or once the primary content has finished loading and rendering.
+Lazy loading can significantly speed up loading on long pages that include many images below the fold by loading them either as needed or when the primary content has finished loading and rendering.
 In addition to performance improvements, using lazy loading can create infinite scrolling experiences.

-Be careful when creating infinite scrolling pages, because content is loaded as it becomes visible, search engines may never see that content.
-In addition, users who are looking for information they expect to see in the footer will never see the footer because new content is always loaded.
+Be careful when creating infinite scrolling pages&mdash;because content is loaded as it becomes visible, search engines may never see that content.
+In addition, users who are looking for information they expect to see in the footer, never see the footer because new content is always loaded.

 ## Avoid images completely

-Sometimes, the best image isn't actually an image at all.
+Sometimes the best image isn't actually an image at all.
 Whenever possible, use the native capabilities of the browser to provide the same or similar functionality.
 Browsers generate visuals that would have previously required images.
-This means that browsers no longer need to download separate image files and prevents awkwardly scaled images.
-Icons can be rendered using unicode or special icon fonts.
+This means that browsers no longer need to download separate image files thus preventing awkwardly scaled images.
+You can use unicode or special icon fonts to render icons.

-### Place text in markup, instead of embedded in images
+### Place text in markup instead of embedded in images

-Wherever possible, text should be text, and not embedded into images, for example using images for headlines, or placing contact information like phone numbers or addresses directly into images.
-This prevents people from being able to copy and paste the information, makes it inaccessible for screen readers, and isn't responsive.
+Wherever possible, text should be text and not embedded into images.
+For example, using images for headlines or placing contact information&mdash;like phone numbers or addresses&mdash;directly into images prevents users from copying and pasting the information; it makes the information inaccessible for screen readers, and it isn't responsive.
 Instead, place the text in your markup and if necessary use webfonts to achieve the style you need.

 ### Use CSS to replace images

-Modern browsers can use CSS features to create styles that would previously required images.
-For examples, complex gradients can be created using the `background` property, shadows can be created using `box-shadow` and rounded corners can be added with the `border-radius property.
+Modern browsers can use CSS features to create styles that would previously have required images.
+For example: complex gradients can be created using the `background` property, shadows can be created using `box-shadow`, and rounded corners can be added with the `border-radius` property.

 <style>
   p#noImage {